 And that’s all the essential buying guide for you.
 There might be some other things like color, tuner pegs, and a lot more stuff.
 I don’t think that will have a significant effect on the buying cycle.
 Still, if you feel you need to check.
 Sure.
 On that note, I am moving to the FAQ section.

-Practice tips for small finger guitar players:
+Guitar practice tips for small finger guitar players:

-As I mentioned that I will share some guitar playing exercise tips.
+As I mentioned I will share some guitar playing exercise tips.
 Here you will find some common, but useful tips to improve your guitar playing skills.
 How will these directions help you?
 Give some time.
 First, I will go for the advice, and then you will get the proper interpretation.

 Choose the right guitar neck: